 Cancer cells are different from healthy cells in your body.
 Cancer cells multiply and grow very fast, and can spread to other areas of your body.
 Chemotherapy tries to block cancer cell growth.
-Each drug has its own specific use, strengths, and side effects.
-Please talk to our healthcare providers about the medication you will receive.

 Will I be able to become pregnant after having chemotherapy?

-Chemotherapeutic drugs affect the division of cancer cells, and also interfere with the division of normal cells, including those in the reproduction system (organs needed for pregnancy).
+Chemotherapeutic drugs affect the division of cancer cells, and also interfere with the division of normal cells, including those in the reproductive system (organs needed for pregnancy).
 This could affect a woman’s ability to become pregnant.
 For most women, reproductive function (ability to get pregnant) can return to normal within months after chemotherapy has been completed.
 For some women, it can take several years.
 How much a chemotherapy treatment would affect a woman’s future ability to get pregnant varies from one drug to another.
 Discuss your specific medication with your healthcare providers.
 In general, younger women are more likely to regain reproductive function than older women.

 Women should discuss options for fertility preservation with their healthcare providers before starting chemotherapy or other treatments for cancer.
-One option is the freezing and storing of fertilized eggs.
-There may be other options.

 Are there any risks from chemotherapy later in pregnancy?

-Is it safe to breastfeed my baby while I am having chemotherapy?
+Can I breastfeed my baby while I am having chemotherapy?

 Please click here for references.